shaiefhagelaar/OptimizeForGaming/README.md

 * Windows 11 will restart your device several times and lead you to the lock screen.
 Depending on the options you set, it will keep all your files, apps, and user accounts.

 ### Dependancies hyperlinks

+Always perform the checksum of the software that you download!

 * Lenovo Windows Image      https://support.lenovo.com/us/en/solutions/ht103653